 Green Century Proxy Voting Policies and Record

-Green Century Capital Management believes that proxy voting is an important duty of all mutual funds and investment managers because it provides them with an opportunity to comment on the performance of a company on financial as well as environmental and social issues, and to support company policies that are in the interests of their investors.
+Green Century Capital Management believes that proxy voting is an important duty of all mutual funds and investment managers.
+However, all too often investment managers and traditional mutual funds fail to vote responsibly or even vote at all.
 We are pleased that mutual funds are now required by the Securities and Exchange Commission to disclose information on their proxy voting.
 Now investors can decide for themselves if their mutual fund managers are adequately representing their interests.

 Green Century policy is to ensure that all of the Funds’ proxies are voted at all times in the best interest of the Funds and its shareholders.
 When considering shareholder resolutions about the environment and public health, Green Century believes that environmentally destructive practices are not just bad for society and the environment, but also create significant risk for businesses.
 To learn more about our policies, please click on the link to the right.

 Additional links to the right provide information on the Balanced Fund’s, the Equity Fund’s, and the International Index Fund’s specific proxy votes for the most recent one-year period ending June 30th.

 Shareholders can also propose items for consideration.
 This process is called filing a shareholder resolution.
 Every year, Green Century files shareholder resolutions to ask companies to implement specific policies and actions around environmental, public health, corporate governance and other critical issues.
 Please see our Investing with an Impact page to learn more about our effective shareholder advocacy program.